 If you wish to submit a new site for consideration please complete Part 2 of the Call for Sites form which must be accompanied with a site location plan showing the site edged in red.

 The Call for Sites form is available here.
 Please submit completed forms to the Strategic Planning team at the address above.

 Call for Sites - Non Residential Uses

-Call for Sites – ‘Non Residential’ This ‘Call for Sites’ will run from Friday 17th January until Sunday 16th February 2020
+Call for Sites – ‘Non Residential’ This ‘Call for Sites’ closed on Sunday 16th February 2020

-The Council is running a ‘Call for Sites’ to identify land that may be suitable for future allocation for:
+The Council has run a ‘Call for Sites’ to identify land that may be suitable for future allocation for:

 - Employment use

 At this time the Council does not have specific detail for the amount of land and sites that may be required across the borough for the above uses therefore, to inform future employment/economic needs land requirements, the Council will shortly commission an Economic Development Needs Assessment (EDNA).
 Additionally a Cumbria wide Gypsy and Traveller Needs Study is also being commissioned to identify what needs there are for new sites/additional pitches across the County and for each district.
 Once the studies are complete the Council will then have the necessary evidence to understand what additional land will be required and therefore be in a position to assess the potential of sites for either employment use or as a gypsy and traveller site and potential allocation.